 If you are charged with an offence that may merit a severe consequence, like a court-martial, it’s time to get a good attorney.
 You can go for an average JAG attorney or, you can simply bypass the military system and find a seasoned military criminal defense attorney for fighting your case.

-The military delegates JAG attorneys.
-Therefore, you do not have to pay for their services.
-Yet, hiring a private civilian military defense attorney is certainly worth consideration.
+The military will be able to provide you with an attorney, therefore, you do not have to pay for their services.
+Yet, hiring a private civilian military lawyer is certainly worth taking into consideration.

 You must be aware of any potential legal repercussions of being found guilty in a military court.
 Sticking with a JAG attorney is not a guarantee of defeat.
 But hiring a private specialized attorney may help tip the scales in your favour.